Site is under construction... Thanks for your patience!

 Mung Bean Sprouts

 Mung bean sprouts are, crisp, and crunchy sprouts that emerge from germinated mung beans.
 These sprouts are commonly used in various cuisines, particularly in Asian dishes.
-Mung bean sprouts have a delicate and mild flavor, with a slight nuttiness. r adding texture and nutrition to dishes.
+Mung bean sprouts have a delicate and mild flavor, with a slight nuttiness.

 Prep